-Flash Pool SSD partitioning enables you to group SSDs together into an SSD storage pool that can be allocated to multiple Flash Pool aggregates.
+Flash Pool SSD partitioning, also known as Advanced Drive Partitioning, enables you to group SSDs together into an SSD storage pool that can be allocated to multiple Flash Pool aggregates.
 This amortizes the cost of the parity SSDs over more aggregates, increases SSD allocation flexibility, and maximizes SSD performance .

 The storage pool is associated with an HA pair, and can be composed of SSDs owned by either node in the HA pair.